mohsinkerai/data-collection-hb/README.md

 * Search in the listing;
 * Model of Dialog;
 * Template for sending e-mail with template;
+* Many to Many Relationship via Controller
+* Security with Roles

 It is free to make changes and implementations and make the code more evolved.